markdalgleish/redux-hotjar/README.md

 );
 ```

 For server-rendered applications, to ensure Hotjar tags for server-side actions are included in your recordings, you'll also need to include the redux-hotjar reducer in your store.
+For now, only plain object-based stores are supported.

 Note that, for brevity, the following example uses the proposed [object spread properties](https://github.com/sebmarkbage/ecmascript-rest-spread#spread-properties) standard, which is available via [babel-plugin-transform-object-rest-spread](https://www.npmjs.com/package/babel-plugin-transform-object-rest-spread).